Schoodic Peninsula Acadia National Park

 Schoodic Peninsula Trail Map

 Exploring the Schoodic Peninsula trails is even easier with a trail map.
-From Schoodic Woods Campground, you can walk or bike directly to paths like the Anvil, Alder, and Sundew Trails, all of which connect with the Schoodic Loop Road.
+From Schoodic Woods Campground, you can walk or bike directly to paths like the Anvil, Alder, and Sundew Trail, all of which connect with the Schoodic Loop Road.
 Having a Schoodic Peninsula trail map handy makes it simple to plan your route, whether you’re heading for tidepools, forest overlooks, or a longer loop that links multiple trails.
 Maps are available online through the National Park Service, and printed versions are often provided at the campground entrance kiosk.

 🥾 Quick Info – Schoodic Peninsula Trails